pelias/interpolation/readme.md

 # docker

 ### build docker image
-this can take some time for the first build due to installing libpostal from source
+This can take some time for the first build due to installing libpostal from source.
 ```bash
 docker build -t pelias/interpolation .
 ```

-you can confirm that worked with:
+You can confirm that worked with:
 ```bash
 docker images
 REPOSITORY             TAG                 IMAGE ID            CREATED             SIZE